jkeuhlen/jkeuhlen-blog/_posts/2024-10-07-Doing-Less.md

 ---

 <div class="callout callout-note">
-  <h4>Note</h4>
+  <p class="callout-title">Note</p>
-  <p>This is the essay form of a talk I delivered for Mercury's Engineering Office Hours on 2024-09-27 — a weekly ~random discussion forum for our engineering team. </p>
+  <p class="callout-content">This is the essay form of a talk I delivered for Mercury's Engineering Office Hours on 2024-09-27 — a weekly ~random discussion forum for our engineering team. </p>
   <p>If this resonates with you and you want to come work with us, check out mercury.com/jobs or reach out to me directly. </p>
 </div>